 Were you inspired by your own journey and quest to find more information in your niche, or were you inspired to share from personal experience?
 Perhaps you had a specific friend in mind who needed answers or a particular group.
 Try and pick out a familiar face as the base of your audience – consider what you know about the real person, and the characteristics they share with your target audience – and things they don’t.

 What are areas are you a specialist in, or particularly knowledgeable on?
 What differentiates you from others posting on the same topics?

 What answers does your audience NEED?

-Why have they landed in your blog?
+Why have they landed on your blog?
 Are they looking for weight loss tips and healthy recipes to help them on their journey, or are they focused on sustainable and eco-friendly diets?
 (This is also a good guide for future blog posts.)
-Are they looking for short term information, or will your advice help them in the long run?
+Are they looking for short-term information, or will your advice help them in the long run?

 Does your audience currently look at similar blogs?

 These could be similar in style or niche to your blog or be part of your audiences general interests.
 Are you the first of your kind covering your content, or are you breaking into the market?
 Do they follow popular parenting blogs or high brow news sites?
 Are they up to speed with the latest BuzzFeed quizzes, or looking for peer-reviewed content?
 How does this content compliment, challenge, or support yours?

 What was your intent when starting a blog?